Join us if you are into local history or archaeology

 - A copy of the Society’s journal , Records of Buckinghamshire, published in May every year with up-to-date historical research articles and archaeological excavation reports.

-- Newsletters in Spring and Autumn with details of Society events and activities.
+- Newsletters in Spring and Autumn with short articles and details of Society events and activities.

 - Access to the Society’s Library and Archives and support for research into all aspects of local history and archaeology.

-- A free lecture series in Aylesbury every Winter.
-This is currently running on-line because of the Covid-19 epidemic.
+- A free lecture series online and at the Museum in Aylesbury every Winter.

-- Outings to historic buildings and archaeological sites in Summer.
+- Outings to archaeological sites and historic buildings in and around Bucks in Summer.

 - Opportunities to play an active part in the Society through its Active Archaeology Group, the Buckinghamshire Local History Network, and other ad hoc research groups.